Chest pain: Physical examination

 Careful medical history and physical examination is essential in separating dangerous from trivial causes of disease, and the management of chest pain may be done on specialized units (termed medical assessment units) to concentrate the investigations.
 Occasionally, invisible medical signs will direct the diagnosis towards particular causes, such as Levine's sign in cardiac ischemia.
 However, in the case of acute coronary syndrome, a third heart sound, diaphoresis, and hypotension are the most strongly associated physical exam findings.
 However these signs are limited in their prognostic and diagnostic value.
 Other physical exam findings suggestive of cardiac chest pain may include hypertension, tachycardia, bradycardia, and new heart murmurs.
 Chest pain that is reproducible during the physical exam with contact of the chest wall is more indicative of non-cardiac chest pain, but still cannot completely rule out acute coronary syndrome.
 For this reason, in general, additional tests are required to establish the diagnosis.

 In the emergency department the typical approach to chest pain involves ruling out the most dangerous causes: heart attack, pulmonary embolism, thoracic aortic dissection, esophageal rupture, tension pneumothorax, and cardiac tamponade.
 By elimination or confirmation of the most serious causes, a diagnosis of the origin of the pain may be made.
 Often, no definite cause will be found and reassurance is then provided.

 Risk scores

-The Global Registry of Acute Coronary Events score and the Thrombosis in Myocardial Infarction performed at time of admission may help stratify persons into low, intermediate and high risk groups for acute coronary syndrome.
-However these scores do not provide management guidelines for risk-stratified persons.
+Depending on healthcare provider preference, there is a variety of algorithms that can be used to classify a patient with chest pain as low-, medium-, or high-risk for an adverse cardiac event.

+HEART score

-The HEART score, stratifies persons into low-risk and high-risk groups, and recommends either discharge or admission based upon the score.
+The HEART (History, ECG, Age, Risk factors, Troponin) score stratifies individuals with chest pain into low-risk and high-risk groups.
+Based on the cumulative score and associated risk of an adverse cardiac event (such as a heart attack), it recommends either discharge or admission: